Cupmouse/exchangedataset-documentation/docs/data/bitmex.md

 # Bitmex

-We are recording all pair available from Bitmex WebSocket Public API.
+We are recording all symbol available from Bitmex WebSocket Public API.

 The URL used to connect to the Bitmex WebSocket API is: